 How long does it typically take for pests to infest a clean house?

-Regular cleaning practices can help prevent pests from infesting a house, but the time it takes for pests to infest a clean house varies depending on factors such as the presence of food sources, entry points, and local pest populations.
+Regular cleaning practices can help prevent pests from infesting a house, but the time it takes for them to do so depends on factors such as the presence of food sources, entry points, and local pest populations.

 Can pests still enter a house even if it is kept meticulously clean?

-Cleanliness alone may not prevent pest infestations, as there are other factors at play.
-The level of cleanliness may be correlated with the likelihood of a pest infestation, but additional measures may still be necessary.
+Cleanliness alone may not prevent infestations, as there are other factors at play.
+The level of cleanliness may be correlated with the likelihood of an infestation, but additional measures may still be necessary.

-What are some common signs that indicate a pest infestation, even in a clean house?
+What are some common signs that indicate an infestation, even in a clean house?

 Are there any natural remedies that can be used to prevent pests, in addition to cleanliness?

-Natural remedies for pest prevention have several benefits, including being environmentally friendly and safe for humans and pets.
+Natural remedies have several benefits, including being environmentally friendly and safe for humans and pets.
 These methods, such as using essential oils or vinegar, can effectively repel pests without the need for harsh chemicals.